MozhganTaghavi/mozhgantaghavi.github.io/aboutme.md

----
-layout: page
-title: About me
----

-I am a lifelong learner and researcher with a background in applied mathematics.
-My work focuses on integrating mathematics with machine learning and data-driven methods to study complex systems.
-I am particularly interested in developing analytical and computational approaches that bridge theoretical foundations with real-world applications.
+I am a lifelong learner, problem-solver, and researcher with a background in applied mathematics, driven by a deep interest in connecting mathematical theory with modern computational methods.
+Over time, I have become increasingly motivated to study machine learning and data-driven approaches, recognising how these tools can translate mathematical ideas into practical solutions for real-world problems.

+My current work focuses on integrating mathematics with AI-based techniques to better understand complex systems.
+I enjoy tackling problems from both analytical and computational perspectives and am motivated by the challenge of transforming abstract concepts into methods that generate insight, prediction, or impact.